 a.
 Thesis Document.
-Students pursuing the thesis option must complete a written thesis document that conforms to the Graduate School format requirements (see Document Preparation-Dissertations and Theses on the Graduate School website).
+Students pursuing the thesis option must complete a written thesis document that conforms to the Graduate School format requirements (see Document b.
+Examination Procedures.

+Preparation-Dissertations and Theses on the Graduate School website).
 The style of the thesis is determined by the student's committee.
-The student is responsible for ensuring that the information in the document is original, complete, and does not include material that would constitute academic misconduct.
+The student is responsible for ensuring that the information contained within the thesis document is original, complete, and does not include material that could be deemed as academic and/or research misconduct.